pg-systat/pg_systat/man/pg_systat.1.rst

   :SHARED_BLK_DIRTIED: total number of shared blocks dirtied by the statement
   :SHARED_BLK_WRITTEN: total number of shared blocks written by the statement

+:stmtlocalblk: Display statement local block statistics:

+  :QUERYID: internal hash code for query
+  :ROWS: total number of rows retrieved or affected by the statement
+  :LOCAL_BLK_HIT: total number of local block cache hits by the statement
+  :LOCAL_BLK_READ: total number of local blocks read by the statement
+  :LOCAL_BLK_DIRTIED: total number of local blocks dirtied by the statement
+  :LOCAL_BLK_WRITTEN: total number of local blocks written by the statement

 SEE ALSO
 ========